Home Equity Loans and the New Tax Law: Clarification from the IRS

-The Internal Revenue Service (IRS) recently published clarification on how the new tax law impacts deductions for interest paid on home equity loans.
+The Internal Revenue Service (IRS) recently published a clarification on how the new tax law impacts deductions for interest paid on home equity loans.
 The agency notes that there are restrictions, but many homeowners can still qualify for these deductions.

 What types of home equity loans will qualify?
-Deductions will remain for home mortgages, home equity loans and second mortgages or home equity lines of credit (HELOC).
+Deductions will remain for home mortgages, home equity loans, and second mortgages or home equity lines of credit (HELOC).
 Homeowners can generally still qualify for this deduction as long as the loan or line of credit was used to “buy, build or substantially improve the taxpayer’s home that secures the loan.”